Functions

 Pass-by Value:

-With pure value types, Go copies the actual data.
-The function works with its own copy, so any change made inside the function stays local and does not affect the original.
+Pure value types copy the actual data.
+The function works with its own copy.
+Changes made inside the function stay local and do not affect the original.

 func increment(num int) { num++ fmt.Println("Inside:", num) // Inside: 6 } func main() { num := 5 increment(num) fmt.Println("Outside:", num) // Outside: 5 }Pure Value Types (